In this section

 Awards and Accolades

-Academic excellence and pioneering accomplishments have heaped honour and praise to Dundee which is home to three world-class higher education institutions.
+Pioneering accomplishments and academic excellence have brought plaudits and praise to Dundee which is home to three world-class higher education institutions.

-University of Dundee was named Scottish University of the Year by The Times and Sunday Times Good University Guide 2016 and is in the top 20 universities worldwide under 50 years old (Times Higher Education 100 Under 50 2015).
+University of Dundee was named Scottish University of the Year by The Times and Sunday Times Good University Guide 2016 and 2017 and is in the top 20 universities worldwide under 50 years old (Times Higher Education 100 Under 50 2015).
 Students rate the university highly on student satisfaction with Dundee having been ranked number one in Scotland for six years running by the Times Higher Education Student Experience Survey (2010 - 2015).
+It has been given a Gold award – the highest possible rating – in the 2017 Teaching Excellence Framework (TEF), introduced by the UK Government to recognise and reward excellent learning and teaching.
+The ranking places Dundee among an elite group of British universities licensed to use the TEF Gold Award for the next three years.

-The Queen’s Anniversary Prizes recognise world class excellence and achievement for Higher and Further Education and the University of Dundee has won the prize in 1998, 2005 and most recently in 2013 – making it one of only a few institutions to be awarded the prize more than twice.
+The Queen’s Anniversary Prizes recognise world class excellence and achievement for Higher and Further Education and the University of Dundee won the prize in 1998, 2005 and most recently in 2013 – one of only a few institutions to be awarded the prize more than twice.

-The Scientist’s poll to find the best places to work has seen the College of Life Sciences at the University of Dundee feature in the Top 10 International Institutions (outside of the US) four times in a 10 year period, highlighting the reputation and strengths of Dundee scientific community.
+The Scientist’s poll to find the best places to work saw the College of Life Sciences at the University of Dundee feature in the Top 10 International Institutions (outside of the US) four times in a 10 year period, highlighting the reputation and strengths of Dundee scientific community.

 The James Hutton Institute is part of the Hutton Group which has been awarded £22.8m for strategic scientific research in the areas of agriculture, food and environment in 2016-17, helping Scotland remain at the forefront of ground-breaking advances in farming and food production.